torvalds/linux/Documentation/virt/kvm/api.rst

   ======     ============================================================
-  EFAULT     the msr index list cannot be read from or written to E2BIG      the msr index list is to be to fit in the array specified by
+  EFAULT     the msr index list cannot be read from or written to E2BIG      the msr index list is too big to fit in the array specified by
              the user.
   ======     ============================================================